Lyubo, bratsy, lyubo: Historical background

 According to several authors, the song is dedicated to the events of the Russian Civil War (1917 – 1922).
 Other sources mention it as a piece of Cossack folklore.
-The song was recorded in Ukrainian by folklorists in the South of Kherson Oblast and was popular with Nestor Makhno's troops in Ukraine in the beginning of 1920s.

 The song became extremely popular after the release of the Soviet film Alexander Parkhomenko (1942) where it was performed by Boris Chirkov.
 In 1942 – 1943, a tankers adaptation was created, based on the Chirkov's version.

 Performance

 The song was popularized by such well-known Russian and Soviet artists as the Kuban Cossack Choir, Zhanna Bichevskaya, Pelageya, etc.